 Job Prospects and Potential Salary :

 To meet the needs of a large aging population, employment of EKG technicians is expected to increase faster than average through 2012 (source: Education Online).
 While certain functions of the EKG technician may be performed through nursing assistants or R.N.’s, e.g., the basic EKG prcedures, job prospects will remain strong for certified technician trained to perform stress testing and the 24-hour Holter monitoring.

 Average salaries for EKG technicians in 2002 ranged from $20,920 to $56, 080, and should be increasing.
 Hourly rates for certified technicians in California range from $17.49 to $21.90 per hour (Sources: www.education-online-search.com/articles/careers/medical_careers/ekg_technician ; and www.payscale.com ).

-All instructors are provided by Condensed Curriculum International and are familiar w ith the requirements of the ASPT-EKG technician exam.
+The instructor is very experienced and is familiar with the requirements of the ASPT-EKG technician exam.